AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

    To view a full-screen version of the selected variation, click **[!UICONTROL Preview]**.

 1. Highlight the image that you want and click **[!UICONTROL Select]** to replace the image or placeholder with the selected item and return to the email designer.

+   In the email designer, you can use the editing and formatting tools on the canvas to alter the content, as well as the _[!UICONTROL Settings]_ and _[!UICONTROL Style]_ options on the right.

 >[!ENDTABS]